INTEARnear/oracle/README.md

 INTEAR Oracle is a project that aims to bring off-chain computation and data availability into NEAR, with the best developer experience.

-It utilizes [Yielded execution](https://github.com/near/NEPs/pull/519), which as of now, is only added as a release candidate (cutting edge tech!) and [inindexer](https://github.com/INTEARnear/inindexer) for submitting the data on-chain.
+It utilizes [Yielded execution](https://github.com/near/NEPs/pull/519), which as of now, is only added as a release candidate (cutting edge tech!) and [inindexer](https://github.com/INTEARnear/inindexer) for receiving requests.

 ## Contract